swzldev/DDLCDesktop/README.md

 > You can also manually delete the file `character_state.json` generated after the app closes.

 > [!TIP]
-> You can disable conversation history by setting the `"openai_message_history_size"` field in `config.json` to 0 (not recommended).
+> You can disable conversation history by setting the `"message_history_size"` field in `config.json` to 0 (not recommended).
 Increasing this value will also improve context, but may increase costs per interaction for long conversations.
 ## Issues
 If you encounter any issues, please do one of the following: